How To Use Effective Keywords, Part 1

 Still, choosing effective keyword phrases takes a lot of thought and even research because you need to discover the exact terminology that your potential customers use.
 Are your customers searching "freshest espresso beans," "dark roast espresso beans," or "highest quality espresso beans"?
 Knowing makes all the difference.
 Keyword research lies at the heart of SEO and it requires a deep understanding of your customers, their motivations, and their behaviors.

-Up next: learn all about keyword research and how it can help you target the best keyword phrases.
+Up next: How To Use Effective Keywords, Part 2.
+Here you'll learn all about keyword research and how it can help you target the best keyword phrases.